peymade/reading-notes/module_4.md

 Assume readers will be skimming each page.
 Help them find the important details.

-## Chapter 1: HTML Basics

 ## Chapter 17: HTML Layout

 ### HTML5

 HTML5 has a few differences.
 For example instead of using div elements, HTML5 offers new names for different parts of a web page.
+Just to name a few-
 * article
 * nav
 * aside
-Just to name a few.

 ### Headers & Footers